 14. Old North Church

-Built in 1723, Boston’s oldest Church is the site that launched the American Revolution.
-The Georgian Style Building had the 175 foot tall, 3 tired spire, which was the tallest structure in Boston until 1809.
-The current steeple is a replica of original.
-It is the most visited historical sites of Boston.
+Built-in 1723, Boston’s oldest Church is the site that launched the American Revolution.
+The Georgian Style Building had the 175-foot tall, 3-tired spire, which was the tallest structure in Boston until 1809.
+The current steeple is a replica of the original.
+It is the most visited historical site in Boston.

 History is lot more than what is seen.
 But for architects, the details of how and why a singular building was built, plays a very important role.
 Different types of buildings, built with a purpose, change the perspective of a building design.
 Boston here has lots of History to Lean on, once you visit it you know it.